Managing Applied Overlays

 Add files

-Section titled “Add files”repoverlay edit my-overlay --add newfile.txtrepoverlay edit my-overlay --add file1.txt --add file2.txtThis copies the files to the overlay source, replaces the originals with symlinks, and updates the overlay state.
+Section titled “Add files”repoverlay edit add my-overlay newfile.txtrepoverlay edit add my-overlay file1.txt file2.txtThis copies the files to the overlay source, replaces the originals with symlinks, and updates the overlay state.

 Remove files